-4.1.5 Deformation measurements in D5 horizontal complementary boreholes
+A10.4.1.5 Deformation measurements in D5 horizontal complementary boreholes

-In the horizontal complementary boreholes around deposition hole 5, 14 sensors out of 32 are still generating reliable values (Table 4-5).
-Some noise is seen in some sensors at the end of this period (see diagrams in Section 4.2.5 in this appendix).
+In the horizontal complementary boreholes around deposition hole 5, six sensors out of 16 are still generating reliable values (Table A10-7).

-On level 3.5 (as seen in Figure 2-5) there is one sensor in borehole 1 generating reliable values for deformation, whereas there are 5 out of 8 deformation sensors producing reliable deformation values on level 6.
+On level 3.5 (as seen in Figure A10-5) there is one sensor (located in borehole 1) out of eight generating reliable values for deformation, whereas there are five out of eight deformation sensors producing reliable deformation values on level 6(see diagrams in Section A10.4.2.5 in this appendix).